What is Directed Self-Placement?

 Word processing software such as MS Word, Text Edit, or Notepad

 A space where you can work with minimal distractions.

 First-Year Composition/Reading Courses and Tutorial Support at SSU

 Students have a choice of two first-year writing courses at SSU, both of which satisfy the graduation reading and writing requirement (GE Area A2):

-- the year-long course that “stretches” English 101 readings, skills, and assignments (22-25 students per class)
+- English 100A-100B: the year-long course that “stretches” English 101 readings, skills, and assignments (25 students per class)

 Please note: Students may also choose to add English 99T: Basic Composition—Tutoring, a Credit/NC one-on-one writing tutorial ideal for multilingual learners and those seeking extra writing support.

-How Should Students Make their Course Choice?
+How Should Students Make Their Course Choice?